mchion/ML_continual_learning_pipeline/README.md

 ## Data Modeling
 - **ResNet50 Model**: We used the ResNet50 pretrained model for faster modeling.
-ResNet50 was a good balance between performance and accuracy.
+ResNet50 was chosen for a balance between performance and accuracy.

 ## Data Automation
-- **Airflow**: In order to maintain the constant updating of
+- **Airflow**: In order to automate the updates, airflow was used to cooridinate the consuming of images from Google Pub/Sub and updating the model.
 - **MLFlow**: To keep track of various versions of models, used MLFlow to help simplify the choosing process once new samples are processed.

 ## Data Visualization

-An dashboard endpoint was made so that users that can users can upload their own architectural images and see the results for the
+A dashboard endpoint was made so that users that can users can upload their own architectural images and see what region the ML model predicts their image is from.
+This was pretty straightforward due to the ease of using [**Streamlit**](https://streamlit.io/).

 ![Dashboard General](/images/dashboard.png)

 ## Unit Testing

-Although not implemeneted, will need to incorporate some unit testing involving PyTest.
+Although not implemeneted, will need to incorporate some unit testing with a framework PyTest in future deployments.

 ## Monitoring and Observability

+Because our app is entirely run on a cloud platorm, monitoring and observability are especially important since we cannot be expected to log in and monitor manually.

 ## Futher Directions and Considerations

-- **New Categorical Training**: I think the classification of images to continents was a naive attempt at classification.
-Perhaps a better one would be to see the type of architecture the
+- **New Categories**: I think the classification of images to continents was a naive attempt at classification.
+Perhaps a better one would be to see the type of architecture the image represents - residential, commercial, entertainment, etc. **CURRENT EFFORTS ARE UNDERWAY TO CHANGE THIS**